aragon/nest/grants/EmpowerTheDAO/roadmap.md

 #### Interim Deliverables

 - Scope of the functionality of each application, including contract calls
-- 4 published recordings of hangouts with community of each project, introducing EmpowerTheDAO
+- 2 (or 3) published recordings of hangouts with community of each project, introducing EmpowerTheDAO

 **Target Date: 28 July 2019**